 The RCS, in partnership with RCS Bath, hosted a Model Commonwealth Summit at the Guildhall on Saturday, 3 December 2016.
 A diverse group of young people from across the UK (and indeed across the Commonwealth) took part in what proved to be a very in-depth and comprehensive discussion of Commonwealth issues.

-A full report of both events will be featured in VOICES magazine, available in April 2017.
+A full report of both events was featured in the April 2017 issue of Commonwealth VOICES.